 As Covid-19 began to spread across Southeast Asia in February, Twitter’s leadership knew they had to take drastic measures to protect their international teams from contracting or unknowingly spreading the virus.
-They spun up new Slack channels to communicate decisions and share best practices as they monitored the news, including:
+They set up new Slack channels to communicate decisions and share best practices as they monitored the news, including:

 - #oneteamQs for employees globally to ask questions during Twitter’s all-hands meeting